 Google has a long history of taking a user-first approach in everything we do.
-As a part of our commitment to users, we never sell personal information and we give users transparency and control over their ad experiences via My Account and several other features to help you manage your account.
-Per our Personalised advertising policy, we never use sensitive information to personalise ads.
-We also invest in initiatives such as the Coalition for Better Ads, the Google News Initiative and ads.txt in order to support a healthy, sustainable ads ecosystem.
+As a part of our commitment to users, we never sell personal information.
+We give users transparency and control over their ad experiences via My Ad Centre, My Account and several other features to help you manage your account.
+Per our Personalised advertising policy, we never use sensitive information like health, race, religion or sexual orientation to personalise ads.
+We also invest in initiatives such as the Coalition for Better Ads, the Google News Initiative and ads.txt to support a healthy and sustainable ads ecosystem.

 About restricted data processing